OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he adds 3D model to his PCB and uses the 3D viewer.
 To add 3D models to my board I right clicked on each element, chose **properties** and then clicked on **3D models** in the top bar.
 Then I had to click on the line that was lighted up with blue because then a small folder logo appeared beside the text.
 After that I clicked on this **small folder symbol**, searched for the **Fab Lab Library** and opened it.
 In it I found the **Fab.3Dshapes** folder and opened it to find **R_1206.step** and finally click on **OK**.
 When I opened up the 3D viewer I could see that the Resistor appeared in 3D on the board.

+There was no 3D model for ATtiny4012, led light and button in Fab.3Dshapes, so [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) explained in the video what to do and pointed to this [website](https://www.snapeda.com/) to find the 3D model.
+I had to sign up to be able to use the website.
+Then I used the search window to find each element, chose the right one from a list and downloaded a 3D model.
+I opened the download in the downloads folder, copied it and pasted it into the **Fab.3Dshapes** folder.
+After that I could find the models in the same way as I explained before.
+The only problem was that when these models were opened up in Kicad-properties-3D models-Fab.3Dshapes they didn´t sit on the plate but lay on their side.
+That was easily fixed just by rotating them about 90 degrees.

  [Here](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8) he shows how to use Design Rule Checker and Inkscape.
+[Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) shows how to use **Design Rule Checker** to see if everything is legal.
+I clicked on the symbol for it and chose **Run DRC**.
+I got 6 warnings that said "Silkscreen clipped by solder mask".
+Andri said that it would be important to fix this if the board was to be produced, but since this doesn´t really matter when this board is made, i ignored the warnings.

+ To export the final desing I chose **File** and **Export SVG**.
+I checked in the **F.Cu box** and changed the **Print Mode** from color to **black and white**.
+Then I saved the file.
+The next step was to open the file in Inkscape.
+The whole page appeared in Inkscape with the frame around the page and the text boxes.
+I only needed the board, so I copied it and pasted it into a new Inkscape file.

 In this [video](https://www.youtube.com/watch?v=zJNpHpuvNjk&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=9) he explaines how to mill a board with Fab Modules.